 Each row and each column of the matrix represent a different concentration, as noted above.

 NS142 / Quantum Nature of Matter: Theory and Applications

 Study the nature of matter from a quantitative standpoint using the tools provided by quantum mechanics.
-This course focuses on electronic structures of particles, atoms, chemical bonds and molecules, in addition to examples of technological revolutions catalyzed by quantum mechanics.
+Starting from experiments that led the way to the discovery of quantum mechanics, we first establish its mathematical foundations.
+We then focus on electronic structures of particles and atoms.
+Along the way, we also review examples of technological revolutions catalyzed by quantum mechanics.
 Zoom in on events at microscopic scales, where interactions of energy and matter can behave differently than as predicted by classical physics.

 NS144 / Genetic Blueprint to Organism